Eight Top Come Backs To A Narcissists Manipulative Games.

-Look for and try to talk to those who’ve experienced similar to your story that have achieved what you want, seeing that someone else can will start you believe you can, know why you want whatever it is you want, know what you want, and don’t give up on you.
+Look for and try to talk to those who’ve experienced similar to your story that have achieved what you want, seeing that someone else can will start you believing you can, know why you want whatever it is you want, know what you want, and don’t give up on you.
 Keep going for those brighter days and results.

 When they come at you with.
 “That’s just like you.”
 “You’ve done this because you’re bitter.”

-Whatever the argumentative, word salad they are using to place all blame onto you, the best answer for you to give them is.
+Whatever the argumentative word salad they are using to place all blame onto you, the best answer for you to give them is.

 “I’m sorry you feel that way.”

-Narcissistic people believe they know everything and they are trying to get reactions out of you, they want and need you to defend yourself in front of the children, so they can twist it all around, leaving you all worked up, in front of the children so they can slate you to the children, “I’m sorry you feel that way.” completely throws the narcissist off balance.
+Narcissistic people believe they know everything, and they are trying to get reactions out of you.
+They want and need you to defend yourself in front of the children, so they can twist it all around, leaving you all worked up, in front of the children so they can slate you to the children, “I’m sorry you feel that way.” completely throws the narcissist off balance.

 Or the “you’re keeping the children away from me.”
 Then the “you’re damaging the children again just a “why.”
 Then stand back and watch them lose themselves in their twisted version of reality.

 When they start to lose it.
-“Your anger is not my responsibility, I can only control my own.”
+“Your anger is not my responsibility.
+I can only control my own.”

 Then when they fire something back at you.
 “Perhaps you should go to work on that.”

-Or “I accept that’s how you feel, I don’t feel the same.”
+Or “I accept that’s how you feel.
+I don’t feel the same.”

-Some narcissistic people are extremely dangerous, so I wouldn’t recommend if they are, you know what your ex, is and isn’t capable of.
+Some narcissistic people are extremely dangerous, so I wouldn’t recommend if they are.
+You know what your ex is and isn’t capable of.

-If at all possible no response is the best response, as is no contact.
+If at all possible, no response is the best response, as is no contact.